seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 Now we don't need a `makeEq` function.
 We can use any 2-argument library function the same way.
 With partial application, defining functional versions of even simple things like `==` makes sense because we can use them in higher-order functions more easily.

 What about functions with more than 2 arguments?
-This version lets us apply as many arguments as we want, and the higher order function can add as many as it wants later.[^3]
+This version[^3] lets us apply as many arguments as we want, and the higher order function can add one argument of its own.

 {% highlight javascript %}
 function apply(f) {
-    // arguments doesn't behave exactly like an array var appliedArgs = Array.prototype.slice.call(arguments, 1)
+    var args = Array.prototype.slice.call(arguments, 1)
-    return function() {
+    return function(x) {
-        var innerArgs = Array.prototype.slice.call(arguments)
-        var args = appliedArgs.concat(innerArgs)
-        return f.apply(null, args)
+        return f.apply(null, args.concat(x))
     }
 }